What Exactly to Do If Your Circuit Breaker Keeps Tripping with Nothing Plugged In

 Once you understand it, you’ll have an easy time restoring your circuit breaker to normal operation.

-Why Your Circuit Breaker Keeps Tripping with Nothing Plugged In
+Why Does My Breaker Keep Tripping with Nothing Plugged In?

 Troubleshooting a Circuit Breaker that Keeps Tripping with Nothing Plugged In

-That said, let’s look at three possibilities that could be behind your circuit breaker tripping even though nothing is plugged in.
+Let’s look at some possibilities that could be behind your circuit breaker tripping even though nothing is plugged in.

 While you’ve probably already checked for this a million times, make sure that nothing could be tripping the breaker that you haven’t considered.